Open a Company in Ireland

 Just like in the case of a DAC limited by shares, the DAC limited by guarantee is incorporated based by signing a constitution.
 The difference is given by the liability of the company’s shareholders, which is comprised of the following: the amount of the unpaid shares they own in the company, and the amount they have participated with at the company’s capital.

-The video below shows the main steps to open a company in Ireland:
+The video below shows the main steps to set up a company in Ireland:

 What are the main steps for opening a company in Ireland?

-The following steps must be completed when starting a business in Ireland:
+The following steps must be completed if you want to set up a company in Ireland:

 - choose an appropriate legal form for the company (our lawyers in Ireland can help establish a suitable type of business entity);